ZhaojieL/HF-RealtimeVC/README.md

 __"Hybrid filtering for Real-Time Emotional Voice Conversion"__

-Authors: Zhaojie Luo, Rui Liu, Sheng Li, Shuyun Tang, Jun Baba, Yuichiro Yoshikawa, Hiroshi Ishiguro
+Authors: Anonymous

-This paper was submitted to ICASSP2023.
+This paper was submitted to INTERSPEECH2023.

 ## Speech samples